enrialonso/aws-lambda-playwright-python/README.md

 - [New for AWS Lambda – Container Image Support](https://aws.amazon.com/es/blogs/aws/new-for-aws-lambda-container-image-support/)
 - [Running End-to-End Tests with Playwright on AWS Lambda](https://www.larihaataja.com/running-e2e-tests-playwright-aws-lambda#write-comment)

-### ❓ Why
+### Why ❓

-Its easy play with playwright and I am filling more confortable instead do use selenium, sometimes times needs to deploy a solution completely serverless and here can do that with AWS Lambda and playwright.
+Its easy play with playwright and I am feeling more confortable instead do use selenium, sometimes times needs to deploy a solution completely serverless and here can do that with AWS Lambda and playwright.
 I searched on the web this solution but not have too much lucky with python approach (don't look too hard).